Office of Special Education and Rehabilitative Services, Department of Education.

 - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.

 - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.

 The page limit of 45 pages applies to all of the application narrative section, Part III.
-We will reject your application if you exceed the page limit for Part III, or if you apply other standards and exceed the equivalent of the page limit.
+We will reject your application if you exceed the page limit for Part III.

 However, the page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page double-spaced abstract.